nim-works/phy/spec/spec.md

 the `body` expression, otherwise the `else` expression -- if there's no `else` expression, it is assumed to be `unit`.

+For both `body` and `else`, a new scope is opened for the expressions and closed afterwards.

 Let `A` be the type of `body` and `B` be type of `else` (which is `unit`, if there's no `else`).
 An error is reported if:
 * `cond` is a not a boolean expression, or